GoogleChrome/web.dev/src/site/content/en/blog/cls-web-tooling/index.md

 ## Additional updates

-Outside of the updates to Cumulative Layout Shift, the following metrics related updates have also been made to our web tooling:
+Outside of the updates to Cumulative Layout Shift, the following metrics-related updates have also been made to our web tooling:

 - We're updating to
 [the most recent definition of the Largest Contentful Paint metric](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/speed/metrics_changelog/2020_11_lcp.md).